-Having regard to the relevant criteria in the Flood Hazard Overlay Code of the Goondiwindi Region Planning Scheme 2018 (Version 2), the proposed development satisfied all relevant criteria, and was approved subject to appropriate, relevant and reasonable conditions.
+Having regard to the relevant criteria in the Goondiwindi Region Planning Scheme 2018, the proposed development satisfied all relevant criteria, and was approved subject to appropriate, relevant and reasonable conditions.

 2. Assessment benchmarks

 The following are the benchmarks applying for this development: